bnodnarb/AIRMF/_posts/govern/04-06-02-congingencies-for-third-party-systems.md

 <br>
 **Organizations can document the following:**
 - To what extent does the plan specifically address risks associated with acquisition, procurement of packaged software from vendors, cybersecurity controls, computational infrastructure, data, data science, deployment mechanics, and system failure?
-- Did you establish a process for third parties (e.g. suppliers, end-users, subjects, distributors/vendors or workers) to report potential vulnerabilities, risks or biases in the AI system?
+- Did you establish a process for third parties (e.g. suppliers, end users, subjects, distributors/vendors or workers) to report potential vulnerabilities, risks or biases in the AI system?
 - If your organization obtained datasets from a third party, did your organization assess and manage the risks of using such datasets?

 **AI Transparency Resources:**
-- GAO-21-519SP: AI Accountability Framework for Federal Agencies & Other Entities, [URL](https://www.gao.gov/products/gao-21-519sp).
+- GAO-21-519SP: AI Accountability Framework for Federal Agencies & Other Entities.
+[URL](https://www.gao.gov/products/gao-21-519sp)
-- WEF Model AI Governance Framework Assessment 2020, [URL](https://www.pdpc.gov.sg/-/media/Files/PDPC/PDF-Files/Resource-for-Organisation/AI/SGModelAIGovFramework2.pdf).
+- WEF Model AI Governance Framework Assessment 2020.
+[URL](https://www.pdpc.gov.sg/-/media/Files/PDPC/PDF-Files/Resource-for-Organisation/AI/SGModelAIGovFramework2.pdf)
-- WEF Companion to the Model AI Governance Framework- 2020, [URL](https://www.pdpc.gov.sg/-/media/Files/PDPC/PDF-Files/Resource-for-Organisation/AI/SGIsago.pdf).
+- WEF Companion to the Model AI Governance Framework- 2020.
+[URL](https://www.pdpc.gov.sg/-/media/Files/PDPC/PDF-Files/Resource-for-Organisation/AI/SGIsago.pdf)
-- AI policies and initiatives, in Artificial Intelligence in Society, OECD, 2019, [URL](https://www.oecd.org/publications/artificial-intelligence-in-society-eedfee77-en.htm).
+- AI policies and initiatives, in Artificial Intelligence in Society, OECD, 2019.
+[URL](https://www.oecd.org/publications/artificial-intelligence-in-society-eedfee77-en.htm)

 </details>